Kernel Single Proxy Control for Deterministic Confounding: Methods

-The proof is shown in \cref{sec:identifiability}. \citet{Tchetgen2023Single} also showed a similar result to \cref{thm:main}, however their analysis only considers the case where the treatment $A$ is binary, $\calA =\{0,1\}$, and the hidden confounder $U$ is the potential outcome $U = (Y^{(0)}, Y^{(1)})$.
-By contrast, in our analysis, we only assume \cref{assum:structural,assum:informative-outcome,assum:deterministic-confounding}, which can be applied to a wider range of problems.
-We present a sufficient condition for the existence of the bridge function in \cref{sec:identifiability}.
+From \cref{thm:main-exitence}, we can see that it is sufficient to estimate the bridge function to obtain the structural function, which can be done by solving functional equation \eqref{eq:bridge-function} using samples $\{a_i, w_i,y_i\}_{i=1}^n$.
+This problem is ill-posed when we consider a sufficiently rich functional space \citep[see discussion of][]{Nashed1974Generalized}.
+Here, we assume that the bridge function $h$ is in RKHS $\calH_{\calA\calW}$ and add a smoothness requirement.
+We will discuss the case where the bridge function $h$ can be represented as neural network in \cref{sec:nn-methods}.

-From \cref{thm:main}, we can see that it is sufficient to estimate the bridge function to obtain the structural function, which can be done by solving functional equation \eqref{eq:bridge-function} using samples $\{a_i, w_i,y_i\}_{i=1}^n$.
-This problem is ill-posed when we consider a sufficiently rich functional space (see discussion in \citet{Nashed1974Generalized}).
-We assume that the bridge function $h$ is in RKHS $\calH_{\calA\calW}$ and add a smoothness requirement.
-We then propose two approaches to solve \eqref{eq:bridge-function}: A \emph{Two-stage regression approach} \citep{Rahul2020KernelProxy,xu2021deep,Mastouri2021Proximal}, which minimizes the $L^2$-distance between both hand sides of \eqref{eq:bridge-function}; and a \emph{Maximum Moment Restriction approach} \citep{Mastouri2021Proximal,kompa2022deep,Kallus2021Causal}, which minimizes the maximum moment of the deviation in \eqref{eq:bridge-function}.
+We propose two approaches to solve \eqref{eq:bridge-function}: A \emph{Two-stage regression approach} \citep{Rahul2020KernelProxy,xu2021deep,Mastouri2021Proximal}, which minimizes the $L^2$-distance between both sides of \eqref{eq:bridge-function}; and a \emph{Maximum Moment Restriction approach} \citep{Mastouri2021Proximal,kompa2022deep,Kallus2021Causal}, which minimizes the maximum moment of the deviation in \eqref{eq:bridge-function}.
+We also derive novel closed-form solutions for these approaches, which improve the numerical stability compared to the existing solutions.